Skip to main content

 }

-• you need information about the player
+• You need information about the user

 curl --location --request GET 'https://player-auth.services.api.unity.com/v1/users/<playerId>' \